 There are times when a potential client does not see or realize a need or want until they see how useful or convenient a product or service can be to them.

 So you are a smart home automation provider, and your system provides security even remotely.
 Homeowners for decades have used padlocks.
 Then they see your product that allows remote monitoring system with added security and alarm.
 A well-written piece of content that sells your product’s benefits can uncover or create a need for this client.

 It Adds Value to Your Site

-In this article about eCommerce sites, it discusses about one of the most common blunder of online stores – they have no blog section.
+In this article about eCommerce sites, it discusses one of the most common blunders of online stores – they have no blog section.

 Google loves great content.
-Between an eCommerce site that is purely selling without valuable information, and a site that has great content related to its products, it is highly likely that Google will find your blog posts and make you rank over a competitor that has no content.
+Between an eCommerce site that is purely selling without valuable information, and a site that has great content related to its products, it is highly likely that Google will find the site with blog posts and make it rank over a competitor that has no content.